Small World Discoveries

 HYMENOPTERA > APOCRITA | Parasitica > Ichneumonidae > Pimplinae > Pimplini

-Pimpla rufipes is an idiobiont endoparasitoid species that targets butterfly and moth larvae in which she will inject a single egg.
+Pimpla rufipes is an idiobiont endoparasitoid of butterfly and moth larvae in which the female will inject a single egg.
 The adults can be seen feeding on flowers from June right through to late September or early August.

 The species is widely known as the Black Slip Wasp.